Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 3. ***Repetition***, repetition of `String` provides opportunities for errors to creep unnoticed into programs.

-Java solves these problems by the pattern matching.
-In Java 14 and 15 with instanceof pattern matching same code is written as below, you will not see repetition here.
+Java solves these problems by pattern matching. instanceof pattern matching is preview features in Java 14 and 15.
+Using this same code is written as below, here you will not see the three problems we discussed.

 ```java
 if (obj instanceof String s)